Introduction to Bacon & the Art of Living

 The achievement of the Boer nation was remarkable and this fact should never be underestimated.
 Here are two more extracts from the newspaper article quoted above, from the Manchester Guardian.
 It deals with the fact that a Union was a better option than a Federation and how this gave greater autonomy to the former Boer republics.
 It highlights another remarkable fact of the Union of South Africa in the following clipping from the paper.

 This unification of the Afrikaner and English South Africa became a focal point for both Botha and Smuts.
 The respect from the British that became the basis of their new approach to the Boer nation was built upon respect gained in the Anglo Boer war.
 In December 1889, in a piece I wrote from Johannesburg entitled, Seeds of War, I recount my meeting of a Boer called Daniel Jacobs.
 One night at a dry riverbed outside Kimberly, he asked me if we could camp together for the night.
-He was traveling alone and our transport party provided him with the security in numbers for the night which lone travelers lack.
+He was travelling alone and our transport party provided him with the security in numbers for the night which lone travellers lack.
 He was on his way to Johannesburg on government business.
 I kept contact with Daniel and after the Boer War, he shared the following fascinating account with me which illustrates my point.

 He told me the story of one Gustav Baumann who was born on 21 November 1858 in Bloemfontein.
 His dad immigrated from Germany and was one of the first residents of Bloemfontein.
 Gustav was a land surveyor in the Free State and later became Chief Surveyor General.
 His daughter published a book on her father’s memories after his passing, The Lost Republic: The Biography of a Land Surveyor by Gustav Baumann and Elfrieda Bright.
 He was a very compassionate person.